 District-offered staff development also may count toward the continuing professional education requirement for standard certification.
 However, it is the teacher, not the district, who determines whether any district-offered staff development also will count toward the teacher’s required CPE hours.

-State law requires school district/open-enrollment charter school multihazard operations plan to include:
+State law requires school district/open-enrollment charter school multihazard operations plans to include:

 Threat assessment and safe and supportive school program teams must report to TEA the number and percentage of school personnel trained in suicide prevention or grief/trauma-informed practices, mental health or psychological first aid for schools, training related to a safe/supportive school program or any other program identified by the commissioner.

-All school districts/open-enrollment charters must ensure that, not later than the end of the 2022-23 school year, each K-3 classroom teacher has attended a teacher literacy achievement academy.
+All school districts/open-enrollment charters must ensure that each K-3 classroom teacher has attended a teacher literacy achievement academy.
 New teachers must attend an academy by the end of their first year of assignment in those grades.

-Teachers holding all-level certification in art, health education, music, physical education, speech communication and theater arts, or theater, are exempt from the requirement.
+Teachers holding all-level certification in art, health education, music, physical education, speech communication and theater arts are exempt from the requirement.

-The completion of a literacy achievement academy by an educator who teaches students with dyslexia satisfies the CPE requirement for educators who instruct students with dyslexia and a training requirement adopted by the State Board of Education related to the screening or treatment of a student for dyslexia or a related disorder.
+The completion of a literacy achievement academy by an educator who teaches students with dyslexia satisfies the CPE requirement and a training requirement adopted by the State Board of Education related to the screening or treatment of a student for dyslexia or a related disorder.

 A school district employee may not be required to complete a training or online calibration activity in one sitting.

-The bill requires the State Board for Educator Certification to publish a clearinghouse of all educator training requirements, with best practices and industry-based frequency recommendations for local boards to consider annually in adopting their local professional development policies.
-The annual policy adopted by local school boards must note any differences in the policy adopted by the district or open-enrollment charter school from the recommendations in the clearinghouse.
-It also must include a schedule of all training required for educators or other school personnel at the district or school (effective Aug.
-1, 2022).
+That policy must note any differences adopted by the district or charter school from SBEC’s recommendations.
+It also must include a schedule of all training required for educators or other school personnel at the district or school.